-Most of the Town of Blind River and surrounding area has exposed bedrock.
+Most of the Town of Spanish and surrounding area has exposed bedrock.
 Quaternary deposits are predominantly located in bedrock controlled valleys.
-Figure 3.6 illustrates the extent and type of Quaternary deposits in the Town of Blind River and surrounding area, as well as the location of the wells from which the information on overburden thickness was obtained.
+Figure 3.6 illustrates the extent and type of Quaternary deposits in the Town of Spanish and surrounding area, as well as the location of the wells from which the information on overburden thickness was obtained.

-There are 500 diamond drill holes (Ontario Geological Survey, 2005) and 112 water wells (see Section 4) reported in the Town.
-Based on information from these diamond drill holes and water wells, the minimum and maximum reported overburden thicknesses within the Town of Blind River are 0 m and 95 m, respectively.
-Diamond drill hole records and water well records in the area surrounding the Town show overburden thickness to be between 0 and 136 m.
+There are 37 diamond drill holes (Ontario Geological Survey, 2005) and 14 water wells (see Section 4) reported within the Town of Spanish.
+Based on information from these diamond drill holes and water wells, the minimum and maximum reported overburden thicknesses within the Town are 0 m and 46 m respectively.
+Diamond drill hole records and water well records in the area surrounding the Town show overburden thickness to be between 0 and 137 m.
 The reported overburden thicknesses from the diamond drill holes and water wells are from localized pockets of overburden that may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.

-The Town of Blind River was covered by the Laurentide ice sheet as recently as ten thousand years ago.
+The Town was covered by the Laurentide ice sheet as recently as ten thousand years ago.
 Ice flow indicators show the last glacial advance was towards the southwest (Reid, 2003).
-The overburden materials in the Town and surrounding area are primarily due to continental glaciation during the Late Wisconsin substage of the Pleistocene Epoch (Barnett et al., 1991).
-Till is the most widespread quaternary deposit in the Town of Blind River and surrounding area.
-It is thin and discontinuous and is coarse textured, unsorted, and bolder-rich, although there are some areas of compact, massive to fissile and gravelly to silty and sandy till (Barnett et al., 1991).
+The overburden materials in the Town and surrounding area are primarily due to continental glaciation during the Late Wisconsinan substage of the Pleistocene Epoch (Barnett et al., 1991).
+The till in the Town of Spanish and surrounding area is thin and discontinuous and is coarse textured, unsorted, and bolder-rich, although there are some areas of compact, massive to fissile and gravelly to silty and sandy till (Barnett et al., 1991).

-During deglaciation the ice margin retreated to the north and northeast leaving behind remnants of ice-marginal deposits (Reid, 2003).
-These deposits are found in local glaciofluvial ice-contact deposits of sand and gravel, eskers, kames, end moraines, and subaqueous fan deposits, as well as in local outwash deposits and glaciolacustrine deposits of sand, gravel, near-shore and beach deposits (Barnett et al., 1991).
-These local features may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.
+During deglaciation the ice margin retreated to the north and northeast leaving behind remnants of ice-marginal deposits including glaciofluvial ice-contact deposits of sand and gravel, eskers, kames, end moraines and subaqueous fan deposits (Reid, 2003).
+There are local outwash deposits of sand and gravel, as well as glaciolacustrine deposits of sand, gravel, near-shore and beach deposits

+(Barnett et al., 1991), although these local features may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.
 Thick deposits of alluvial sand and gravel are found along many of the rivers in the region.
 Recent swamp, lake, and stream deposits are also common throughout the area.